-1. Introduction
+1. INTRODUCTION

-Of the many important and brilliant plenary talks delivered in ICMs ever since the inception of this institution in 1897 in Zurich, none has so frequently been quoted and, possibly, none has had the kind of pervasive influence, as the one delivered by David Hilbert in 1900 at the second ICM in Paris, under the title of "Mathematical Problems".
-Rather than summarizing the state of the art in a central branch of mathematics, Hilbert attempted to "lift the veil" and peer into the development of mathematics in the century that was about to begin.
+Of the many important and brilliant talks delivered in International Congresses of Mathematicians (ICM) ever since the inception of this institution in 1897 in Zurich, none has so frequently been quoted and, arguably, none has had the kind of pervasive influence, that had the one delivered by David Hilbert in 1900 at the second ICM in Paris, under the title of "Mathematical Problems".
+Rather than summarizing the state of the art in a central branch of mathematics, Hilbert famously attempted to "lift the veil" and peer into the development of mathematics in the century that was about to begin.
 He chose to present a list of twenty-three problems that in his opinion would and should occupy the efforts of mathematicians in the years to come.
 This famous list has been an object of mathematical and historical interest ever since.

 The sixth problem of the list deals with the axiomatization of physics.
 It was suggested to Hilbert by his own recent research on the foundations of geometry.
 He proposed "to treat in the same manner, by means of axioms, those physical sciences in which mathematics plays an important part."
 This problem differs from most others on Hilbert's list in essential ways, and its inclusion has been the object of noticeable reaction from mathematicians and historians who have discussed it throughout the years.
-Thus, in reports occasionally written about the current state of research on the twenty-three problems, the special status of the sixth problem is readily visible: not only has it been difficult to decide to what extent the problem was actually solved (or not), but one gets the impression that, of all the problems on the list, this one received

-Proceedings of the International Congress of Mathematicians, Madrid, Spain, 2006 © 2006 European Mathematical Society the least attention from mathematicians throughout the century and that relatively little effort was directed at solving it ([11], [25]).
+Thus, in reports occasionally written about the current state of research on the twenty-three problems, the special status of the sixth problem is readily visible: not only has it been difficult to decide to what extent the problem was actually solved (or not), but one gets the impression that, of all the problems on the list, this one received the least attention from mathematicians throughout the century and that relatively little effort was directed at solving it ([13], [35]).